 5 Types of Skylight Ventilation

 This type of skylight provides an enclosed environment suitable for air-conditioned rooms.
-It's designed to allow the natural light into the interior of the house and is more cost effective than using a light bulb because it provides the goodness of natural light to any room .
+It's designed to allow natural light into the interior of the house and is more cost-effective than using a light bulb because it provides the goodness of natural light to any room .
 Non-vented skylights have no working parts and cannot be opened.
 Non-vented skylights are the most common type of Skylight, they provide natural daylight for your home and if they have clear glazing a better view of the night sky too!

-This type ventilation systems are designed to regulate the internal air temperature as well as bring fresh air in and send stale air out without energy consumption.
+This type of ventilation systems are designed to regulate the internal air temperature as well as bring fresh air in and send stale air out without energy consumption.
 This is achieved through the vents which act as a source of air as well as an exhaust.
 The Ventilation is made up of a permanent perforated metal strip around the external skylight frame.
 This means that the skylight is a constantly venting fixed skylight.
-Passive ventilation also serves as a cooling measure to the lower the temperature of the room.
-Passive ventilation relies on the natural force of hot air rising and flowing through the vents and allows the exchange of cool and warm air that circulates the in the room.
-Residential houses often use natural ventilation especially in the bathroom, toilet and Laundry.
-One negative of passive ventilation is that they cannot be turned off so they will contribute to heat loss, this can be an issue for areas that have colder climates.
+Passive ventilation also serves as a cooling measure to lower the temperature of the room.
+Passive ventilation relies on the natural force of hot air rising and flowing through the vents and allows the exchange of cool and warm air that circulates in the room.
+Residential houses often use natural ventilation, especially in the bathroom, toilet and Laundry.
+One negative of passive ventilation is that it cannot be turned off so they will contribute to heat loss, this can be an issue for areas that have colder climates.